YouTube Stats: What you should know about the video giant (plus Fun Facts)

 Partial restrictions exist or have existed in other countries as well.
 For example, due to a dispute with GEMA, many music videos were blocked in Germany for years - as much as 60 percent of the 1,000 most popular videos at the time in 2013.
 In 2016, the dispute was settled, and since then the annoying blocking bar has become rare on German YouTube.

 The most popular YouTube video currently comes from South Korean children's video creator Pinkfong! - The irresistibly colorful "Baby Shark" was uploaded in 2016 and has been viewed approximately 10.09 billion times to date.
 Interesting "historical" tidbit: "Kleiner Hai", a low-resolution home video of the same song with German lyrics released in 2007, was one of the first German-language viral videos and even landed the funny bespectacled singer a record deal at the time.
 If you watch both videos, you know pretty much everything about how YouTube has changed and professionalized in less than a decade.
-Alemuel didn't get rich off her record deal, but other stars discovered on YouTube did, including Justin Bieber, Shawn Mendes, Es Sheeran, Alessia Cara and Tori Kelly.
+Alemuel didn't get rich off her record deal, but other stars discovered on YouTube did, including Justin Bieber, Shawn Mendes, Ed Sheeran, Alessia Cara, and Tori Kelly.

 In the current top ten YouTube hits, children's entertainment (six videos) and music (five videos) are almost evenly matched.
 Luis Fonsi's romantic Latin hit "Despacito" has been in second place for some time.
 Third place is once again held by a children's video: The 3D animation "Johny Johny yes Papa" comes from the Romanian children's edutainment channel LooLoo Kids.